 Sales Development Representatives (SDRs) focus on inbound leads, responding to prospects who have already shown interest and qualifying them for the sales team.
 Business Development Representatives (BDRs) concentrate on outbound prospecting, proactively identifying and reaching out to new potential customers.
 SDRs manage and nurture existing demand, whereas BDRs create new demand by targeting untapped or less-engaged audiences.

-Everyone’s got a take on SDR vs. BDR, and many blur the lines or miss what matters.
+Everyone's got a take on SDR vs. BDR, and many blur the lines or miss what matters.
 The difference is more than a title.
-It shapes how GTM teams build pipeline and how AI changes the playbook.
+It shapes how GTM teams build pipeline and which motion drives growth.

 Here's what matters: who owns what, where the motions cross, and which role your team actually needs.